top of page

 ABOUT US

-The ASCF (American Society of Cigars and Film) stands as a testament to the enduring allure and timeless artistry of celluloid filmmaking.
-Established in 2021 by visionary filmmaker Thomas Kuo, the club emerged from a serendipitous gathering of like-minded creatives, united by their shared passion for both cigars and the craft of filmmaking.
-It was amidst wisps of smoke and the crackle of burning embers that the idea to form a club dedicated to the preservation and celebration of celluloid film was ignited.
+We the ASCF (American Society of Cigars and Film) are a registered nonprofit dedicated to teaching and preserving the art of celluloid filmmaking.
+Founded in 2021 by visionary filmmaker Thomas Kuo, the club began as a serendipitous gathering of creatives united by their love of cigars and the craft of filmmaking.
+Amidst the smoke and spark of conversation, the idea for a community devoted to celebrating and safeguarding film-on-film was born.

-From its humble beginnings, the ASCF has steadfastly pursued its mission: to cultivate a new generation of filmmakers enthralled by the tangible magic of celluloid.
-Embracing the tactile nature of traditional filmmaking, members of the ASCF immerse themselves in the rich history and meticulous craftsmanship that define the medium.
-Guided by a reverence for the art form and a commitment to hands-on learning, the club provides a nurturing environment where aspiring filmmakers can hone their skills and channel their creative visions onto celluloid canvas.
+From its earliest days, ASCF has pursued its mission to cultivate a new generation of filmmakers inspired by the tangible magic of celluloid.
+Embracing the tactile nature of traditional filmmaking, members immerse themselves in its history and craftsmanship while honing their own skills in a supportive, hands-on environment.

 240128 ASCF Workshop_00011.jpg